We all played with them.

 Success builds self-confidence.
 Even your kids creating their first tower with building blocks establish confidence when they see what they had constructed.
 Toys constructed with the building toy sets are the physical evidence of what the child has accomplished, and it motivates them to see what they produced.

-Playing with construction toys teaches patience to create something, and it also requires patience to try again when the child’s attempts fail.
-Kids with self-confidence tend not to take the mistake personally but will find a way to solve the problem and then building an improved model.
+Playing with building construction toys teaches patience to create something, and it also requires patience to try again when the child’s attempts fail.
+Kids with self-confidence tend not to take the mistake personally but will find a way to use problem-solving abilities and then build an improved model.

-What beautiful creations has your child constructed with building blocks?
+What beautiful creations has your child constructed with building bricks?
 Do they prefer building the models according to the instructions or to create something new?
-Which of these playsets is your child’s favorite building toy, or have we missed one?
+Which of these products is your child’s favorite building toy, or have we missed one – like Lincoln Logs?